 How Much Sugar Does My Body Need?

-The amount of sugar your body needs to keep blood sugar values normal is less than one teaspoon, and that tiny amount of sugar can come from eating protein and vegetables.
+The amount of sugar your body needs to keep blood sugar values normal is less than one teaspoon, and that tiny amount of sugar can come from eating protein and non-starchy vegetables.
 Therefore, your body can run smoothly without adding any sugar to your diet at all.
 This prevents insulin resistance and chronic disease.

 How Much Sugar Does the Average Person Consume?

 The average person consumes 42.5 teaspoons of sugar per day which equates to more than three pounds per week.
 That’s nearly 150 pounds of sugar per year.
 Unfortunately, our society is addicted to pre-packaged and processed foodstuffs that are heavily created from grains, beans, and other simple carbs.
-To give you an idea of how much sugar is in some typical foods you may eat day, see the list below.
+To give you an idea of how much sugar is in some typical foods you may eat daily, see the list below.